plaid/account-funding-tutorial/README.md

 ```

 The `checkAmountAndInitiate()` function will attempt to transfer funds if the amount specified doesn't exceed the balance in the account and if the transfer amount is more than $0.00.
 Because we're using Dwolla, the funds will be transferred according to the logic in the `sendRequestToProcessor()` function (i.e., `IS_PROCESSOR` is true).
 Finally, the app is updated to reflect the newly available funds, and the number of successful transfers for this account is incremented by 1 (ensuring that **/accounts/balance/get** is called on subsequent transfers to return real-time balance information).

+Try this code out by linking an account and initiating a transfer in the app.
+You should see a success message in your console for this checkpoint, along with the transfer amount being sent to the processor. `sendRequestToProcessor()` doesn't exist (yet), so you'll also see `Checkpoint #9: can't transfer to Dwolla yet` in the console.

 In the next (and final!) checkpoint, we'll add the `sendRequestToProcessor()` function used in `checkAmountAndInitiate()`.